 cooperative-education

-The opportunity to experience the workplace helps students explore career options and gather information they need to make informed decisions about their post-secondary destinations (Workplace, Apprenticeship, College or University).
+The opportunity to experience the workplace helps students explore career options and gather information they need to make informed decisions about their post-secondary destinations (Apprenticeship, College, University or Workplace).
 Students also develop essential skills, work habits, attitudes and job skills necessary for a successful transition from secondary school to the workplace or post-secondary education.

 - See the relevance of their classroom learning in a work setting;